njacquelin/ESM-mumuse/README.md

 ## Problem in the Data
 ### Accessibility value
-The accessibility value for a few proteins has an issue: its first element reads a weird big negative number of a integer between 0 and 13.
+The accessibility value for a few proteins has an issue: its first element reads a weird big negative number of an integer between 0 and 13.
 As a TEMPORARY replacement, I switched it to the same value as its neighbour.
 Proteins with weird value: the weird value -> the replacement:
 * 2HLJA: "-919175072" -> 13
 * 3DLCA: "-919175040" -> 13

 ### Accessibility threshold
-The threshold for the last accessibility value is 199.3 => I suppose it should be 99.3 so i replaced it by this value.
+The threshold for the last accessibility value is 199.3 => I suppose it should be 99.3, so I replaced it by this value.

+# Data structure

+## The batch size conundrum
+The way the dataloader works, it does not have a strategy to batch specific proteins together.
+As a result, the size of a batch is only dependent on the length of its longest element.
+For a batch size B and a max sequence length S, the batch size is (BxS), or (BxSxD) if you count the dimension of the backbone's output vector.
+Therefore, if a batch is big, it is likely to contain a few big sequences and a few short ones that would contain almost only padding.
+All of it will be wasted.

+Example: A batch of size 3 with sequences of length {1000, 50, 300}.
+The first element contains no padding, but the second is 95% padding and the last 50%.
+That's a lot of wasted resources.

 # METHODS
 After inputting a batch of sequences, we find ourselves with a matrix of size (B, S, D).
 B is the batch size (mostly ignored for simplification), S is the sequence size, and D is the embedding size.